 the bones, liver, spleen, and large intestine is normal.
 No areas of

 unusual amounts of gallium are seen.

 An abnormally high amount of gallium (hot spot) is present in one or more areas of the body.
 This could mean

 inflammation, infection, or a tumor.

 What Affects the Test

-- Pregnancy.
+- You are pregnant.
 A gallium scan is not usually done

-during pregnancy because the radiation could damage the developing baby (fetus).
+during pregnancy because the radiation could harm the baby (fetus).

 system.
 If a gallium scan is needed, it should be done before any tests that